Home Page - Online Poker Ban

 just remember to keep a relatively small bankroll and

 something to drink, just in case.
+There is no chance that you will get paid anything

 There are many more other smaller poker rooms that do not accept Americans.
 Right now there is only a small handfull of online poker rooms accepting new American customers.